hyahatiph-labs/mass/README.md

 ### Cancel

-at this point it is still possible to cancel the swap by sending the hash
+* At this point it is still possible to cancel the swap by sending the hash
+* If export_multisig_info was sent during initialization then client must wait for 7200s timelock

 POST http://localhost:6789/swap/cancel/xmr